BubbleBusters: tackling medical isolation

 BubbleBusters is currently only a small pilot project with a very limited number of desktop robots available for loan.
 However, please do apply through the form at the bottom of this page if you meet the following criteria.

-1. It’s anticipated that the immunodeficiency will keep the child away from school for about six months or more.
+- It’s anticipated that the immunodeficiency will keep the young person away from their education for about six months or more.

-2. The child would be spending their time either in hospital, rehab, at home, or any combination of these.
+- The young person would be spending their time either in hospital, rehab, at home, or any combination of these.

-5. The child is resident in the UK.
+- The young person is resident in the UK.

 Meet Seren